 Q: How are District assessments determined?

 A. Each property owner will pay an annual assessment, levied on their property tax bills as a non-ad valorem assessment, and based on two component costs.
 One is the capital amount required to amortize the long-term tax-exempt debt assessed against each lot, parcel, or acre for the public facilities acquired or constructed by or on behalf of the District.
 The annual assessment amounts vary in relation to the usage, size, and type of the property, and to the infrastructure benefit allocated to the property.
 The debt assessment remains constant until the bonded debt is retired.
+As of the approval of the Fiscal Year 2023 Budget, and continuing in Fiscal Year 2024, the Board has opted to not pay annual debt service until clearer direction is established through the judicial system.

 The other is an annual assessment for operations and maintenance (O & M) of community properties.
 The amount varies for all properties depending upon the square footage of each parcel within the community.
 Each year, the CDD Board of Supervisors advertises for and holds a public hearing to set its budget and the level of assessments.
 The annual O & M and debt assessments are shown below.